pinecoders/pinecoders.github.io/faq_and_code/README.md

 ## BUILT-IN FUNCTIONS

-### How can I work with arrays in Pine?
-See the User Manual's [page on arrays](https://www.tradingview.com/pine-script-docs/en/v4/essential/Arrays.html).

 ### Can I use a variable length in functions?
 You can use a "series int" length (so a length that varies from bar to bar) in the following Pine functions: `alma()`, `bb()`, `bbw()`, `cci()`, `change()`, `cmo()`, `cog()`, `correlation()`, `dev()`, `falling()`, `highest()`, `highestbars()`, `linreg()`, `lowest()`, `lowestbars()`, `mfi()`, `mom()`, `percentile_linear_interpolation()`, `percentile_nearest_rank()`, `percentrank()`, `rising()`, `roc()`, `sma()`, `stdev()`, `stoch()`, `sum()`, `variance()`, `vwma()`, `wma()` and `wpr()`.